couchbaselabs/agent-catalog/libs/agentc_langchain/README.md

-# lc
+# Couchbase Agent Catalog LangChain

-A collection of LangChain-specific classes and functions to be used with Agent Catalog.
+This package holds a collection of LangChain-specific classes and functions to be used with Agent Catalog.
-This package currently includes a LangChain agent that interfaces with Capella for its LLM calls.
+This package currently includes i) a LangChain agent that interfaces with Capella for its LLM calls and ii) a LangChain hook for the Couchbase Agent Catalog auditor.

 ## Examples with LangChain